jmkraus/picochat/README.md

 E.g., when entering `/message user`, then the last user question will be displayed again.

 ### Multiline input
-Picochat utilizes standard input, unlike Ollama’s raw input method.
+PicoChat utilizes standard input, unlike Ollama’s raw input method.
 This approach was preferred for its simpler implementation and to avoid issues with multiline input enclosed in triple quotes.

 Users can enter or paste as much text as needed for a prompt.
 Input is terminated by entering `/done` or `///` on a new line.
 Single lines can also be terminated by `///` in the same line.